The essentials for welcoming a cat with gentleness and kindness.

 💡 Gentle alternatives

-- Special cat wipes or a damp cloth for occasional cleaning.
+- Use special cat wipes or a damp cloth for occasional cleaning.

 - Regular brushing : often sufficient to keep the coat clean and limit hairballs.

-✨ In summary: bathing is not a routine for a cat , but a one-off solution when it cannot clean itself or is really very dirty.
+✨ In summary: bathing is not a routine for a cat , but an occasional solution when it cannot clean itself or is really very dirty.

-🏡 Home security: protecting your cat every day
+🏡 Home safety: protecting your cat every day

 A home may seem safe, but it's full of little dangers for a curious cat.
-Anticipating these risks means providing an environment where they can explore and relax with confidence.
+Anticipating these risks means providing an environment where your cat can explore and relax with confidence.

 🚪 Windows and balconies

-- Cats love to peer out the window, but a simple jump can be fatal.
+- Cats love to watch from the window, but a single jump can be fatal.

-- Install strong mosquito nets or protective netting to secure openings.
+- Install sturdy mosquito nets or protective netting to secure openings.

 - Never leave a cat alone on an unsecured balcony.